yxzuz/SkyVista/README.md

 # SkyVista
 ## Description:
-This program aims to help user make airlines decision to avoid flight delays
+The purpose of this application is to assist users in making informed decisions about their flights and preferred airlines.
+Through the application, users can explore the relationship between variables such as month and airlines, to identify patterns in flight delays

 ## Data source:
+### 2015 Flight Delays and Cancellations
 from Kaggle: https://www.kaggle.com/datasets/usdot/flight-delays?select=flights.csv

 ## Installation requirement: